-- 3.13 A preferred form of representation is available and can be downloaded at www.gedling.gov.uk.
-Whilst representations which are not in the preferred form or which do not fully comply with Policy Two will not automatically be rejected, they may be less likely to comply with the law relating to representations resulting in them ultimately being rejected or given little or no weight. - 3.14 Ordinarily where representations are received the Authority will hold a hearing, however, a hearing does not have to be held where the Authority thinks that a representation is frivolous, vexatious, or will certainly not influence the Authority's determination of the matter.
+- 3.13 Whilst representations which are not in the preferred form or which do not fully comply with Policy Two will not automatically be rejected, they may be less likely to comply with the law relating to representations resulting in them ultimately being rejected or given little or no weight. - 3.14 Ordinarily where representations are received the Authority will hold a hearing, however, a hearing does not have to be held where the Authority thinks that a representation is frivolous, vexatious, or will certainly not influence the Authority's determination of the matter.
 It is for the licensing Authority to determine whether a representation falls within these categories, however, representations which comply with Policy Two are unlikely to do so. - 3.15 It is in the interests of those making representations that they include as much detail and evidence as possible at the time the representation is made.
 The Authority will determine whether a representation should be excluded as frivolous or vexatious based on the normal interpretation of the words.
 A representation may therefore be excluded if it obviously lacks seriousness or merit, or is designed to be antagonistic.
 An example may be a representation received from a rival operator which is based solely on the fact that the new premises would compete with their own.